home-assistant/home-assistant.io/source/_integrations/scene.markdown

 ---

 A scene entity is an entity that can restore the state of a group of entities.
-Scenes can be user defined or can be provided through an integration.
+Scenes can be user-defined or can be provided through an integration.

 ## The state of a scene